ctohunt/ctohunt.com/.github/ISSUE_TEMPLATE/organisation.md

 ---
 name: Organisation
-about: Template for listing an organisation that is seeking a CTO
+about: Use this if you are seeking a CTO
 title: "[Seeking CTO] "
 labels: organisation
 assignees: ''